vista-art/fragmentcolor/docs/api/core/pass/add_depth_target.md

 # Pass::add_depth_target

-Select a depth attachment for this pass.
+Attach a depth texture to this pass.
+Once attached, the renderer builds the pipeline with a matching depth-stencil state and **depth-test is enabled** — fragments behind the current contents of the depth buffer are discarded, and the pass writes to the depth buffer as it draws.
+That's what you want for 3D meshes that occlude each other.

-The target must be a stable texture created by the same Renderer with create_depth_texture().
+The target must be a depth texture (`Depth32Float` is the canonical format) created by the same `Renderer` via [`create_depth_texture`](https://fragmentcolor.org/api/core/renderer/create_depth_texture).
+The depth attachment's sample count must match the color attachments' — mixing 1× and 4× MSAA in the same pass returns `RendererError::DepthSampleCountMismatch`.

-When a depth target is attached, the renderer will create a render pipeline with a depth-stencil matching the texture format (e.g., `Depth32Float`) of the created texture.
+To **opt out** of depth testing, simply don't call `add_depth_target` — the pass renders without depth-state, painter's-algorithm style (later draws win).

 ## Example

+A 3D-blob-over-quad render: the painting quad goes first, then 3D blobs with depth-test on so they occlude each other.

 ```rust
 # async fn run() -> Result<(), Box<dyn std::error::Error>> {